Illustration of a storefront showing different product prices per user role

 B2B trade buyers have completely different needs from retail consumers.
 When you create a WooCommerce wholesale store, it is therefore essential to configure the trade area according to your buyers' needs.
 For example:

-• WooCommerce wholesale plugin 1-3Since B2B customers are normally registered companies, you might want to disable taxes for some or all of your wholesale users - while still charging tax to public customers.
+• Three loading docks with trailers backed up to a warehouseSince B2B customers are normally registered companies, you might want to disable taxes for some or all of your wholesale users - while still charging tax to public customers.

 • WooCommerce wholesale stores don't tend to offer sales and discounts to trade users, so you might want to remove the coupon code field from the checkout for trade buyers only.